fisher-alice/johnny-five-wiki/Getting-Started-with-Johnny-Five-and-HC-05-Bluetooth-Serial-Port-Module.md

 If you saw that congratulations, you're done this step.

-If you see fhe following output instead, you will probably have to change BLUETOOTH_SPEED to another value and upload it again.
+If you see the following output instead, you will probably have to change BLUETOOTH_SPEED to another value and upload it again.
 This maybe could be because the HC-05 chip had different baud rate.
 ```
 Starting config